We asked our experts for their DIY retaining wall ideas to help you create a sturdy and stylish structure for leveling your landscape.

 Does height matter?

-Codes mandate that walls taller than 4 feet be designed by an engineer and built by a professional.
+Codes mandate that walls higher than 4 feet tall be designed by an engineer and built by a professional.

 How much care?